-Help-a-Peer (1% each, up to 2% per week, to a maximum of 4% over the term).
+2. (CEC#2) Help-a-Peer (1% each, to a maximum of 4% over the term).

-Students who provide an excellent, original answer on the Portal discussion forum, in response to another student's question regarding course material, will earn credit for their response.
-An excellent answer is one that correctly and articulately explains a conceptually challenging topic.
+Students who provide an informative, original answer on the Quercus discussion forum in response to another student's question regarding course material will earn credit for their response.
+An informative answer is one that correctly and articulately explains a conceptually challenging topic.
 The answer is original if no similar answer has been provided.
+Original and informative responses to question will receive 1% toward "Help-a-Peer" CEC.